aaravmody/python_sem3/README.md

-# Python Sem 3
+# Python Semester 3
-All codes for python sem 3
+This repository contains all the Python code I wrote during my third semester.